 The Grimwade Centre for Cultural Materials Conservation provides a new facility for the conservation of two and three dimensional art works.
 It includes laboratories, specialist storage spaces, exhibition entry, offices and meeting rooms.
-While these functions have previously been hidden from public view the brief called for a more public interface between the Centre and the street.
+While these functions were previously hidden from public view, the brief called for a more engaging interface between the Centre and the street.

 Interior laboratory spaces have been designed to maximise light and enhance a sense of height within the restrictions of an existing structure.
 The expression of mechanical services also celebrates the technical aspects of contemporary conservation.

 The final result is a facility that reflects the client’s specific brief for internal environment, while maximizing natural light and transparency with minimal use of resources.